markoImake/esp32-cam-webserver/README.md

 * Investigate using SD card to capture images
 * Implement OTA and a better network stack for remembering multiple AP's, auto-config etc.
   * **Basic OTA is Done**, see the `NoFace` branch.
-  * Advanced (web upload) OTA might be nice to have if possible
+  * Advanced (web upload) OTA might be nice to have is possible
   * For the Network setup I want to implement https://github.com/Hieromon/AutoConnect
 * UI Skinning/Theming
 * OSD
-  * Temperature/humidity/pressure sensor support (bme20,dht11)
+  * Temperature/humidity/pressure sensor suport (bme20,dht11)
-You can check the [enhancement list](https://github.com/easytarget/esp32-cam-webserver/issues?q=is%3Aissue+label%3Aenhancement) (past and present), and add any thoughts you may have there.
+You can check the [enhancement list](https://github.com/easytarget/esp32-cam-webserver/issues?q=is%3Aissue+label%3Aenhancement) (past and present), and add any thoghts you may have there.